Meloyg/DotnetCoreKnowledge/README.md

 ### Entity Framework Core Interceptors
   - The interceptors are used to intercept the database operations like `SaveChanges`, `Query`, `ExecuteSqlCommand`, etc.
   - It helps to log the database operations, modify the database operations, etc.

+## Design Patterns

+### Description

+This repository contains the design patterns for dotnet development.

+### Builder Pattern

+- The builder pattern is used to create an object with multiple properties.
+- It is used to create an object with multiple properties.